 Answers to Your Kansas Home Care Questions

 When the need for home care arises, few families are ever truly prepared.
-When you begin the search for care, it’s common to have many questions about the types of care available, how to pay for services, how caregivers are trained, etc. As your dedicated resource for senior care in the Kansas City area, Hearts at Home is here to offer guidance and to provide the answers you need to make informed care decisions and find the in-home care services that best meet your needs.
+When you begin the search for care, it’s common to have many questions about the types of care available, how to pay for services, how caregivers are trained, etc. As your dedicated resource for Kansas City senior care, Hearts at Home is here to offer guidance and to provide the answers you need to make informed care decisions and find the in-home care services that best meet your needs.
 Below, we’ve listed some of our most frequently asked questions in order to help you find the answers you need.

 Click the questions below to reveal their answers.